ywabiko/pcb/README.md

 ### zerocontrol3

 A pHAT-like add-on board that adds a game pad (via GPIO) that is designed to be used together with [Adafruit PiTFT 2.2](https://www.adafruit.com/products/2315).
+Please note that the game pad is laid out up-side-down by design.

 ![zerocontrol3 front](images/zerocontrol3-front.png)
 ![zerocontrol3 back](images/zerocontrol3-back.png)